 Any animal that is not under your direct control qualifies as “at large.”
 For some states, this includes off-leash animals even if their owners watch them.
 For other states, the law only includes animals that are not under the supervision of their owners.

 For most U.S. states, breaking local leash laws results in a fine (this fine is usually tiered and increases based on how many times you get charged with breaking leash laws.
 Most states will also confiscate and impound your dog.

 Leash laws also often have clauses built into them that lessen the likelihood of animals at large in the future.
 For example, one county in North Carolina requires that any animal impounded for running at large must be microchipped by a licensed vet within seventy-two hours of owners reclaiming them.

-Pet owners also get held financially responsible for any damage or destruction that their dog caused while off-leash.
+Pet owners also get held financially responsible for any damage or destruction their dog caused while off-leash.

 Lastly, many local municipalities also have blanket rules about off-leash animals.
 For example, they may make it unlawful to have your dog off-leash in any public park.